 Currently DECT is gaining market share due to the replacement of old analog technologies and the reduction of market share of digital technologies based on voice over IEEE 802.11.
 The reduced cost of DECT chipsets due to the mass production allows also DECT to enter in the market of replacement of wired fixed phones.

 The capability of the standard for telephony applications is unrivalled by any other technology.
-In addition to a complete repertory of signalling and procedures for PSTN and ISDN scenarios, TC DECT has developed during the last years (as part as New Generation DECT) a complete set of signalling procedures for VoIP telephony.
+In addition to a complete repertory of signalling and procedures for PSTN and ISDN scenarios, TC DECT has developed during the last years (as part of New Generation DECT) a complete set of signalling procedures for VoIP telephony.
 The standard now includes wideband and super-wideband codecs and detailed audio specifications (defining parameters such as audio levels, equalization masks and echo cancelation).
 This makes possible the achievement of real interoperability from an end user perspective.
 Finally, the recent DECT ULE (Ultra Low Energy) is still more promising as it opens the technology to the M2M market.

 A World-wide standard